What is a Health Reimbursement Arrangement (HRA)?

 What happens to the funds that are not rolled over?

-Funds that are not rolled over remain in your HRA Account and can only be used for eligible expenses incurred during that plan year.
+Funds that are not rolled over remain in your HRA Account and can only be used for health care expenses incurred during that plan year.
 You have until the end of the run-out period to submit claims for reimbursement from your prior year HRA.

-How do I submit a claim reimbursement from my Health Reimbursement Arrangement Account?
+How do I submit a claim for my Health Reimbursement Arrangement Account?

 Your HRA may offer an auto-payment option, which will automatically pay your eligible expenses from your HRA to you or your provider.
 Check you plan materials to see if this option is available to you.
 You may be able to opt-in or opt-out of this service through this website under the My Accounts section, once you are enrolled.